lockedatapublished/blog/content/posts/2018-07-12-emojify-gh.md

 Once we had that list, we switched to using GitHub's V3 API via the [`gh` package](https://github.com/r-lib/gh) developed in [RStudio](https://www.rstudio.com/)'s `r-lib` organization.

 At the time we updated labels, we couldn't directly update them but in any case now you can, no need to delete and re-create labels at the risk of losing your labelling (_we_ didn't loose anything though).
-Note that in general, when messing with your issue trackers automatically, you should definitely test your code on a single repo first, since your power could make you e.g. unlabel all issues at once, which would be quite bad.
+Note that in general, when messing with your issue trackers automatically, you should definitely test your code on a single repo first, since your power could, for instance, make you unlabel all issues at once, which would be quite bad!

-With the current endpoints here's what you should do
+With the current endpoints here's what you should do:

 * [Take care of your authentication](http://happygitwithr.com/github-pat.html#how-do-you-authenticate-yourself) taking into account your rights over the repos and choosing the scope of the token wisely.